Whitley Strieber: Early fiction

 Strieber began his career as a novelist with the horror novels The Wolfen (1978) and The Hunger (1981), both of which were made into feature films, followed by the less successful horror novels Black Magic (1982) and The Night Church (1983).

-Strieber then turned to speculative fiction with social conscience.
-Collaborating with James Kunetka, he wrote Warday (1984), about the dangers of limited nuclear warfare, and Nature's End (1986), a novel about environmental apocalypse.
+Strieber turned to speculative fiction with social conscience.
+Collaborating with James Kunetka, he wrote Warday (1984) about the dangers of limited nuclear warfare, and Nature's End (1986), a novel about environmental apocalypse.
 He independently authored Wolf of Shadows (1985), a young adult novel set in the aftermath of a nuclear war.

-In 1986, Strieber's fantasy novel Catmagic was published with co-authorship credited to Jonathan Barry, who was billed as an aerospace industry consultant and a practicing witch.
-In the 1987 paperback edition, Strieber states that Jonathan Barry is fictitious and that he is the sole author of Catmagic.
-Strieber's personal publishing company, Walker & Collier, is named after two characters in Catmagic.
+In 1986, Strieber's fantasy novel Catmagic was published with co-authorship credited to Jonathan Barry, who was described as an aerospace industry consultant and a practising witch.
+In the 1987 paperback edition, Strieber stated that Barry was fictitious and that he was the sole author of Catmagic.
+Strieber's personal publishing company, Walker & Collier, was named after two characters in Catmagic.

-Later, less successful thrillers by Strieber include Billy (1990), The Wild (1991), Unholy Fire (1992) and The Forbidden Zone (1993).
+Later less successful thrillers by Strieber included Billy (1990), The Wild (1991), Unholy Fire (1992) and The Forbidden Zone (1993).

 Short stories

 The author's short stories were collected in the 1997 limited edition volume Evenings with Demons.
-More recent short stories include "The Good Neighbor", published in Twilight Zone: 19 Original Stories on the 50th Anniversary, and "The Christmas Spirits" (2012), a modern retelling of Charles Dickens's A Christmas Carol.
+More recent short stories included "The Good Neighbor", published in Twilight Zone: 19 Original Stories on the 50th Anniversary, and "The Christmas Spirits" (2012), a modern retelling of Charles Dickens's A Christmas Carol.